selvaje/SE_docs/source/OUTDOOR/bike_accomodation.md

 ![title](./bike.png)

 Are you bike touring?
-Are biking towards Alberobello and you looking for an affordable and bike friendly accommodation in Gioa del Colle?
+Are you biking towards Alberobello and you looking for an affordable, and bike friendly accommodation in Gioa del Colle?
 Perfect!! you are reading the right post!

 I’m an avid cyclist based in Gioia del Colle, offering accommodation to fellow bike travelers.
 When you stay at my place, you'll feel like part of the family, sharing travel stories, drinks, and meals together.